 *A deckhand assists with the operation and maintenance of a marine vessel.

-Since party boats and yachts both vary in sizes, your decision may likely be determined by your budget, event type, and taste for luxury amenities.
+Since party boats and yachts both vary in size, your decision may likely be determined by your budget, event type, and taste for luxury amenities.

 What’s a Party Boat?